 Investors don’t like to hold money when they perceive inflation risk, because money becomes relatively more risky.
 Instead, they prefer inflation hedges, assets whose real returns are less suffered to inflation, to holding money.
 When they hold Inflation hedges, their real returns are less affected than that of money when inflation rises.

-Thus, there is negative relationship between inflation risk and demand for money.
+Thus, there is a negative relationship between inflation risk and demand for money.

 Liquidity of Other Assets

-Currency and checkable deposits are sometimes called dominated assets, because investors generally get higher return on other assets and still feel as safe as money.
-Moreover, even when the liquidity of other assets rise, money becomes relatively less liquid, so the demand for money falls.
+Currency and checkable deposits are sometimes called dominated assets because investors generally get higher returns on other assets and still feel as safe as money.
+Moreover, even when the liquidity of other assets rises, money becomes relatively less liquid, so the demand for money falls.

-Therefore, liquidity of other assets and demand for money are negatively related.
+Therefore, the liquidity of other assets and the demand for money are negatively related.

 Conclusion

-According to theory of asset demand, there are four basic determinants of asset that are wealth, expected return, risk and liquidity.
-Moreover, portfolio theory of money demand states that people hold money along with other assets in a portfolio.
+According to the theory of asset demand, the four basic determinants of assets are wealth, expected return, risk, and liquidity.
+Moreover, the portfolio theory of money demand states that people hold money along with other assets in a portfolio.
 In line with Keynesian theory of money demand, portfolio theory insists on the function of money as a store of value.

-Besides, there are also other determinants of money, a dominated asset.
+Besides, there are also other determinants of money, a dominant asset.
 They are income, interest rate, payment technology, risk of other assets, inflation risk, and liquidity of other assets.